The Barnet Group – Opendoor Homes Board Chair Recruitment

 Many of the diseases and conditions that affect human health have been cured or overcome as a result of medical research, but there will always be more to do and there are areas of medical need that receive little or no support – and people’s lives that see no improvement.
 That’s where we step in.
 The Medical Research Foundation is an independent charitable foundation.
 Formed by the MRC, we grow and nurture people and ideas wherever we see opportunities with great potential.
 Investing the power of our donations to change medicine and change lives.

-We are looking for a Head of Fundraising and Communications to join our rapidly expanding team in our central London offices.
-You will be responsible for the design, development and delivery of a programme of communications activities to build our identity, reputation and profile.
+We are looking for a part-time Senior Communications Manager to join our rapidly expanding team in our central London offices.
+You will be responsible for the design, development and delivery of a multi-channelled programme of communications activities to build our identity, reputation and profile by telling the stories of the scientists that we support, their ground-breaking research and its impact on human health.

 Who you are